urbit/docs/docs/programming/runtime.md

 ---
 sort: 4
-title: Runtime
+title: Runtime system
 ---

-## Runtime
+## Runtime system

-The C code
+Nock, though a conceptually simple interpreter, is executed by a fairly interesting noun-specific, single-threaded runtime system.
+All functions in the noun system proper (`noun` in the interpreter tree) start with the `u3_` prefix.

 <list src="."></list>